 In the middle of all this, we find teams from which we expected a lot, but which didn't show much.
 This is the case of T1 and the TSM who played only 2 and 3 games respectively before being eliminated.
 As for Immortals and Built By Gamers, they were also quickly eliminated.

-The first quarter final was between Cloud9 Blue to T1.
+The first quarter final was opposed Cloud9 Blue to T1.
 After their victory against FaZe Clan in the qualifiers, a lot was expected from T1.
 But Cloud9 Blue didn't expect to lose in their first match.
 They managed to beat their opponents on Haven (13-7) and Icebox (13-8), without too much trouble, with 8 rounds in a row won in Defense on the latter map.
 Floppy, recently recruited by Cloud9 Blue, had a difficult start.

 Andbox is without doubt the team that stood out during this tournament.
 In the second quarter-final, they managed to defeat Sentinels 2-0.
 Both maps were very close, with over-time on Haven (15-13) and only two rounds apart on Split (13-11).
 On the second map, while Sentinels started well with 8 rounds in Defense, they then conceded 9 rounds to their opponents and lost the match.